Jarch09/ts-png-to-ico/README.md

 This repo serves as a replacement for [https://github.com/kevva/to-ico](https://github.com/kevva/to-ico).

-This repo is 100% Typescript with minimal dependencies.
-The few external dependencies are up-to-date.

 ## Why this repo?

 There are a bunch of other *PNG to ICO* tools and repos out there.
 Many of them, however, are woefully out of date and unmaintained.
-This is a modern version with updated dependencies and full test coverage.
+This is a modern TypeScript version with updated dependencies and full test coverage.

 ## Install